Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Analysis of snapshot at

 \section{Analysis of snapshot at $t=2T_0$}

-From the results of TDA of the stable-state magnetic domain pattern, we identified the geometrical structure that characterizes the dominant parameters $\alpha$ and $v$ of the TDGL equation, and we search for novel insights into the relationship between the geometric features of the geometrical structure of the magnetic domain and the physical properties of the system.
-For this purpose, we first used the inverse analysis method of PH\cite{obayashi2018persistence, vandaele2020topological}, which we explain later, to obtain a geometrical interpretation of the characteristic structure of generator distribution in the PD of the magnetic domain pattern.
-Next, we conducted regression analysis to elucidate the correspondence of the dominant parameters $\alpha$ and $v$ of the TDGL equation to the geometrical structure obtained from PD.
-Furthermore, by utilizing clustering methods to create a pattern classification diagram in the $\alpha$--$v$ plane, we were able to precisely interpret the geometry extracted from PD.
-In addition to this verification, novel physical findings were explored.
+In this section, we first use the inverse analysis method of PD~\cite{obayashi2018persistence, vandaele2020topological}, which we will explain later, to obtain a geometrical interpretation of the characteristic structure of the PD of the magnetic domain pattern.
+Next, we conduct regression analysis to verify whether the PD retains sufficient information about the control parameters $\alpha$ and $v$, which are the dominant parameters of our domain formation system.
+Furthermore, by utilizing clustering methods to create a pattern classification diagram in the $\alpha$--$v$ plane, we interpret the geometrical features extracted from PD.
+In addition to the verification, we performed a classification of magnetic domain structures based on topological features.
 The results of these analyses are described below.